 I first produced a prototype of the work while Artist-in-Residence at the Centre for Studies in Religion and Society at UVic in 2015.
 I was researching connections between photography and Buddhism.
 I became interested in John Cage’s work, particularly the work 4’33” and ideas in art about indeterminancy and ongoingness.

 A space for noticing

 Lenses I pilfered from an old optician’s kit act as the simple lenses.
 The motion of the bellows move in and then out to simulate breath.
 The image slips into and out of focus as we hold the camera, our own bodies in movement effecting the image, the wind rustling that which we fleetingly represent.
 I am interested in expanding that moment of realization out — the breath camera is a noticing you can see and manipulate.

 Photo: The Breath Camera at Mapping Meaning 2016

 In the moment, holding the breath camera, the user takes hold of mind through the breath as it comes up against the unarchivable reality of experience.
 The affect of being drawn to looking, to representing, to an image, to moving towards and being repelled from, by focusing and losing focus, by breath, by holding one’s breath, being reminded to breathe by the camera, by the teeming infinite escaping unexpected things: Breathing the life of awareness.

-In 2016, the work was used in field-based research into contested territories and shifting boundaries, Studies for Making and Unmaking.
+In 2016, the work was used in field-based research into contested territories and shifting boundaries, that resulted in the video and performance work, Studies for Making and Unmaking.